melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 ```
 ![](./media/unnamed-chunk-45-1.png)

-Overall, the visualization of the integrated data shows that the
+Overall, the visualisation of the integrated data shows that the
 predicted labels are consistent with the ground-truth labels.
 The
 coverage plots also show that the ATAC-seq regions around the CD4 and
 CD8A genes are different for different cell types.

 We can also use some quantitative metrics to evaluate the accuracy of
 the integrated data.
 We can calculate the accuracy of the predicted
-labels by comparing the predicted labels with the ground-truth labels.
+labels by comparing them with the ground-truth labels.

 ```r
 # Evaluate the accuracy of the integrated data